The material in this post has been upgraded and expanded in two posts, which describe human energy efficiency at rest and during vigorous exercise.

 Looking at the numbers

-Let’s say, as a reasonably fit grownup, one who has a life but finds time to work out two or three times a week, you are comfortable pedaling an exercise bike at a rate of 150 watts for 30 minutes.
+Let’s say, as a reasonably fit adult, one who finds time to work out two or three times a week but has a life, you are comfortable pedaling an exercise bike at a rate of 150 watts for 30 minutes.
 150 watts for half an hour is 75 watt-hours, or 0.075 kWh.
-150 watts is enough power to keep a few light bulbs going, but your hair dryer may consume ten times that amount.
+150 watts is enough power to keep a few light bulbs going, but your hair dryer may consume energy at ten times that rate.
 Professional athletes can do far more.

 Human energy metabolism

 Energy metabolism is complex, and most people would rather work on their income tax than have someone try to explain it to them.
 But in simple terms, it helps to think of energy metabolism, the conversion of the energy contained in sugar, fat, and protein into energy usable by the body, as a stream flowing downhill.
 There are little turbines along the way which harness the energy of the water flowing through them and use it to synthesize adenosine triphosphate, ATP.
 ATP is the chemical form of energy that the body can use to power its muscles or think its thoughts, among other things (the brain has a high level of energy metabolism; in a body at rest, about 20% of the total).